theupdateframework/taps/tap7.md

 # Rationale

-Developers need a convenient way of verifying whether an implementation conforms to the TUF specification.
-Such a verification could be quite desirable, as it would affirm that the tested implementation meets a recognized standard of secure operation.
-One possible verification method could be to define, and ideally automate, the expected outcome of an update request when given different sets of input metadata.
-If an implementation is given the Root file and instructed to download a particular package, its ability to correctly download both the required top-level metadata and the requested package could indicate conformance.
-Moreover, if it is able to do so while still preventing the attacks listed in the specification, that claim becomes stronger.
-Consequently, any implementation of TUF would need some way of accepting given metadata and indicating when it has detected a particular attack.
+Developers need a convenient way of verifying whether an implementation conforms to the TUF specification, affirming that the tested implementation meets a recognized standard of secure operation.

+The strategy for testing TUF conformance proposed in this TAP is to generate sets of metadata and targets with the expectation that all implementations should react to certain sets by successfully validating and updating, and all implementations should react to other sets by rejecting the invalid metadata or targets.
+Determining which data sets an implementation accepts and which it rejects allows us to determine the implementation's TUF conformance, including its resilience against the attacks listed in the TUF Specification (section 1.5.2).

+Toward this end, it is necessary to define a test harness that allows a conformance tester to run the updater implementation, provide it with data it can interpret, and receive a success or failure code in response.

-This TAP prescribes that an implementation of a client updater ("Updater") employ a wrapper module ("Wrapper") that implements a common set of functions defined in this document.
-These can be called by a general TUF Conformance Tester ("Tester"), which will pass in sets of metadata and target files.
-The Tester will determine based on output produced by the wrapped Updater -- including error codes that signal that particular attacks have been detected -- whether or not the Updater is conformant with the TUF specification.
-In general, these constitute a battery of attacks against which the Updater should be resilient.
+Therefore, This TAP prescribes that an implementation of a client updater ("Updater") have a corresponding custom wrapper module ("Wrapper") that implements a common set of functions defined in this document.
+These Wrapper functions will be called by a general TUF Conformance Tester ("Tester"), which will pass in sets of metadata and target files.
+In response, the wrapped Updater will provide return values indicating successful update or failure to update, and the Tester will compare these to the expected values for each test data set.
+In general, these data sets constitute a battery of attacks against which the Updater should be resilient, contrasted by controls which should succeed.

 The behavior necessary to provide the Conformance Tester with what it needs to judge conformance may be slightly different from the usual or production